/* Rambling Owl addition to remove page titles from blogs */

 Kenilworth Castle

-following a cinder track across several pastures offering sweeping views across Warwickshire.
-Stands of old oak and willow radiated a hundred shades of green as they swayed gently to the tune of the wind, whispering like a distant ocean, while woolly sheep grazed contentedly under their eaves.
-Overhead, great white clouds sailed across the blue sky like galleons, their shadows chasing them across the landscape.
-I didn’t see a soul for the entire section and when it came to an end at a gate leading to a road I felt physically invigorated and mentally refreshed (sadly it didn’t last).
+The walking after Kenilworth was, for a while, simply excellent.
+A cinder track across open pasture, sweeping views across Warwickshire, stands of oak and willow in a hundred shades of green swaying gently in the breeze — whispering, as they do, like a distant sea.
+Great white clouds sailed across the blue sky like galleons, their shadows running ahead of them across the landscape.
+I didn't see a soul for the entire section, and arrived at the gate to the road feeling physically invigorated and mentally restored.

 Bullied ....